DocNow/twarcd/README.md

 ## Usage

-Start twarcd with the usual command line options you would use with twarc:
+Start twarcd just as you would twarc:

-    twarcd --search obama
+    twarcd filter obama

 Then go to this URL in your browser: